 - Stoma care

 This is a rewarding placement for someone looking to deepen their understanding of life in a hospital environment.
 The role requires care, empathy and above all the ability to make these children smile.
 As many are abandoned in the hospital, they do not have their mothers by their side to comfort them while they are unwell.
-This is a rewarding project, especially as the kids are so keen to work with you.
-Their English is often surprisingly good, and they are desperate to beat you at board games!
+Children range between the ages of 3 and 18.

 No qualifications or experience of the medical sector are needed to help at the hospital, although it certainly helps to have experienced working with children before.